-Education 210 (Formerly Social Science 111).
+Education 210.
 Educational Psychology.
 5 hours.
-Fall, Winter, Spring.
+Winter, spring.

 Human learning and some of the characteristics of school children which influence learning; certain problems in education, the answers to which are determined primarily by the data of psychology.

-- History 101.
+History 101.
 Survey of Western Civilization I. 5 hours.
-Fall, Winter, Spring.
+Fall, winter, spring.
+The political, economic, social and intellectual development of Western Civilization to 1660.

+History 102.
+Survey of Western Civilization II.
+5 hours.
+Fall, winter, spring.
+Continuation of History 101 from 1660 to the present.